eponae/books-app/README.md

 ## Available scripts

 In the project directory, you can run different tasks with npm.
-If you don't have npm install : [Install Node and npm](https://www.npmjs.com/get-npm).
+If you don't have npm installed : [install Node and npm](https://www.npmjs.com/get-npm).

 ### `npm start`